jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   details ([Lippincott's Microcards][microcards] are more comprehensive)
-* One thing I dislike about Picmonic is how they try to literally spell out everything, eg. *non-enveloped* viruses are shown with a catholic *nun holding an envelope*.
-[Sketchy Micro] does a better job at finding more intuitive hooks.
+* One thing I dislike about Picmonic is how they try to literally spell out everything, eg. *non-enveloped* viruses are shown with a catholic *nun holding an envelope*, *mononucleosis* is a *monkey with nuclear face*.
+  Sketchy Micro does a better job at finding more intuitive hooks.

 ### Learn From Videos